JTruong3/Amazon-Product-Recommender/README.md

 **3_NLP_Analysis** - Contains three ML models to use the review text to predict the review sentiment.
 **4_Recommendation_System** - Contains 1 recommendation system to recommend products based off of review sentiment and the product description.

+**utils.py** - Functions that are being used in multiple notebooks.

 **environment.yml** - Saved environment dependencies used for this repo

 ## Workflow to replicate results: